Loading, please wait...

 This means that the average costs and materials associated with this project would include:

-Cost to install an interior staircase may vary depending on the state or city.
+Cost to install an interior staircase varies greatly by region.
 Get free estimates from stair contractors in your city.